Sarmato: Ethnic groups

-On the date 31 December 2012 the foreign inhabitants in municipality of Sarmato are 538[6] and they represent the 18.2% of population[7].
+On the date 31 December 2012 the foreign inhabitants in municipality of Sarmato are 538[6] and they represent the 18.2% of population.
 The nations more represented are:

 Government and administration

 Following table is the history of the municipal administrations.

 Sport

 The soccer team of Sarmato is FCD Sarmatese that currently play in prima categoria league.
-The team has also youth sectors.
+The team has youth sectors.